 If neither Discord nor Zoom are exactly right for your team, worry not.

-You can try Pumble — a team communication app — and get the best of both worlds, plus some more.
+You can try Pumble by CAKE.com — a team communication app — and get the best of both worlds, plus some more.

 While Discord and Zoom both serve specific purposes — casual communication and video conferencing, respectively — Pumble offers a more streamlined and balanced solution for workplace communication.